Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

    - Review *HPE Cray EX Coolant Service Procedures H-6199*.
 If using the hand pump, review procedures in the *HPE Cray EX Hand Pump User Guide H-6200* (https://internal.support.hpe.com/).
 10. Install the blade from the source system in a storage rack.

-### Prepare the Blade in the destination system for removal
+### Prepare the blade in the destination system for removal

 11. Use WLM to drain jobs from the affected nodes on the blade.